We’ll soon call time on 2017 on the Econsultancy blog, and leave you in peace for a week or two over the holiday period.

 3. Healthcare is in at number three, with this roundup of Internet-of-Things innovations in the sector.

 4. Ashley Friedlein’s introduction to Econsultancy’s Modern Marketing Model is up next.
-M3 attempts to align traditional and digital marketing disciplines, and shake marketing out of somewhat of an existential crises.
+M3 attempts to align traditional and digital marketing disciplines, and shake marketing out of somewhat of an existential crisis.

 5. Yawn (only joking), it’s more GDPR for marketers.
 This time, five examples of ‘Legitimate Interests’.
 Legitimate interest is another basis for data processing, with a data contoller needing to balance their own legitimate interests with any potential impact of data processing on the individual.